muhgifariakbar/Movie-Library/README.md

 1. npm start
 2. npm test -> (to start test)

-# How to access endpoint
+# How to access endpoint REST

 Except GET, all end point required authentication.
 To create authentication :